Battle of Wuzhang Plains: Long-term influences

 After Zhuge Liang's death, Jiang Wan took the chancellor's post, but Jiang was more interested in domestic affairs than military expansion.
 Thus the death of Zhuge Liang ended a huge strategic threat to Cao Wei and the Wei court soon began development of an ambitious program of public works.

 Sima Yi's success and subsequent rise in prominence paved the way for his grandson Sima Yan's founding of the Jin dynasty, which would eventually bring an end to the Three Kingdoms period.

 In popular culture

 The battle is featured as one of the final playable stages in Koei's video game series Dynasty Warriors.
 The earlier installments of the game changed the original account of the battle: certain characters such as Cao Cao and Liu Bei, who had historically died more than a decade before the battle, survived until then to participate in the battle.
-However, the most recent installment has made the battle more accurate than it was in the earlier installments.
+However, Dynasty Warriors 9 has made the battle more accurate than it was in the earlier installments.